its-ansh-jha/INFONEXAGENTGHOSTWRITER/replit.md

 This repository contains two distinct applications: a modern web-based UI for Claude Code CLI and Cursor CLI (located in `claudecodeui/`), and a full-stack REST API application built with Express.js backend and React frontend (main project).
 Both applications serve different purposes and use different architectural approaches.

-The Claude Code UI is a comprehensive desktop and mobile interface that allows users to interact with Claude Code and Cursor CLI tools through a web browser.
-It provides features like interactive chat, file exploration, git integration, session management, and PWA capabilities.
+The GPT-5 Code UI is a comprehensive web interface that allows users to interact with OpenAI's GPT-5 model for code development and analysis.
+It provides features like interactive chat with GPT-5, project management, code generation, and development assistance through an intuitive web browser interface.

-The main project is a template/starter application that provides authentication, user management, and basic CRUD operations using modern web technologies.
+This application was transformed from a Claude Code UI template to integrate with GPT-5, offering advanced AI-powered coding assistance with state-of-the-art language model capabilities.

 # User Preferences